 Self-plagiarism includes verbatim or near-verbatim use of one's own published work without citing the original source, and is generally not acceptable.
 In some cases, it may be acceptable to include a brief portion of selected content from the introduction, background, related work, or methods of a closely related paper.
 In these cases, the original paper must be explicitly referenced and the overlap should be clear to the reader.
 The reused content must not be part of the main contributions of the paper and, where possible, rewriting the text is preferred.
 Papers with significant text reuse may be rejected because of too much overlap.
 If in doubt, please contact the program chairs at email@example.com for advice.

 Appendices: Authors may attach to their paper supplementary appendices containing study materials (e.g., survey instruments, interview guides, etc.) that would not otherwise fit within the body of the paper.
 These appendices may also include any material that could assist reviewers with questions that fall outside the stated contribution of your paper on which your work is to be evaluated.
+Appendices can include links (e.g. to a working prototype or source code repository or data repository); please include full links (not shortened ones), and try to use long-term archives like osf.io or Dataverse for online appendices.
 Reviewers are not required to read any appendices, so your paper should be self-contained without them.
-We note that in recent years, the inclusion of study materials as appendices has become very common, and reviewers may choose to refer to appendices for clarification or confirmation.
+We note that in recent years, inclusion of study materials as appendices has become very common, and reviewers may choose to refer to appendices for clarification or confirmation.
 Accepted papers will be published online with their supplementary appendices included.

 Conflicts of Interest: The submission system will request information about conflicts of interest between the paper's authors and program committee (PC) members, including a brief explanation.
 It is the full responsibility of all authors of a paper to identify their potential conflict-of-interest PC members, according to the following definition.
 A paper author has a conflict of interest with a PC member when one or more of the following conditions holds: